soundata/soundata/docs/source/contributing.rst

 Missing Data
 ------------
-If a Clip has a property, for example a type of annotation, that is present for some clips and not others, the property should be set to `None` when it isn't available, like this example in the ``tau2019aus`` loader:
+Clip properties that are available for some clips and not for others should be set to ``None`` when whey are not available.
+Like this example in the ``tau2019aus`` loader:

 .. code-block:: python